Signs of an Eating Disorder

 - sleep disorders

-Ask your doctor to check your vital signs.
+Ask your doctor to check your vital signs and general health.

 I will not pressure you to change your behavior as this rarely works.